 A High Performance Strat

-The American Deluxe was created to meet the demand for higher performance.
+The American Deluxe was chiefly created to meet the demand for higher performance.
 Players had long been changing the pickups in their Stratocasters to get less noise.
-Fender had been using the Lace Sensor pickups in the Strat Plus line for just that reason.
+As a matter of fact, Fender had been using the Lace Sensor pickups in the Strat Plus line for just that reason.
 The American Deluxe featured the newly designed Vintage Noiseless Strat pickups.
 It had 3 Vintage Noiseless pickups (neck/middle/bridge).
 The switching for this guitar was handled by the standard Fender 5-position blade switch.
 Absent from this guitar was the S-1 Switching system which would be introduced in the 2004-2009 series American Deluxe Stratocaster.

 Back To Original Body Shape